Posted on behalf of Henness & Haight on Aug 01, 2016 in Car Accident News

 Nevada will become the 21st state to integrate the program, developed by the Safe Roads Alliance, into its graduated driver’s license program.

-According to Safe Roads Alliance, this program is an important step in helping reduce the number of teens killed in car accidents every year.
+According to Safe Roads Alliance, this program is an important step in helping reduce the number of teens killed in serious auto accidents every year.
 Data from the Centers for Disease Control and Prevention shows that car accidents are the leading cause of death among teen drivers.
 And studies have found that speed and inexperience are the main causes of those accidents.

 In an effort to help better prepare teens for the road, Safe Roads Alliance created The Parents Supervised Driving Program.
 The idea is based on a study conducted by State Farm Insurance and the Children’s Hospital of Philadelphia that found that teen drivers whose parents were involved in the supervised driving process are 50 percent less likely to be involved in an accident, 71 percent less likely to drive under the influence and 30 percent less likely to use a cellphone while behind the wheel.